-We rely on OpenFace 2.2.0 \cite{baltrusaitis2018openface} to extract the high-level features of the subjects.
-These high-level features include gaze directions, head position, and facial action units.
-The complete list and detail would be provided in the appendix.

-High-level features were commonly used in previous work \cite{niu2018automatic} \cite{copur2022engagement} for detecting engagement levels as they contain information highly related to engagement prediction.
-More specifically, the combination of high-level features can represent engagement-related features such as nodding, yawning, looking down, etc. Another benefit of utilizing high-level features is to reduce the noise such as the video backgrounds.
+We utilize OpenFace 2.2.0 \cite{baltrusaitis2018openface} to extract the high-level features of the subjects.
+These features include gaze directions, head position, and facial action units.
+High-level features were commonly used in previous work \cite{niu2018automatic, copur2022engagement} for detecting engagement levels.
+The combination of high-level features can represent engagement-related features such as nodding, yawning, looking down, etc. Also, utilizing high-level features can reduce the noise such as the video backgrounds.
 The details of the extracted features are as follows: